kranthikvrm/kranthikvrm.github.io/_posts/2024-02-13-OxL4ugh-ctf-writeup.md

 So, Q1 victim IP: 192.168.204.128  and attacker IP: 192.168.204.132

-Following the HTTP stream gave us the server and php version information.
+Following the HTTP stream gave me the server and php version information.

 ![server version found](2.png)